OpenResearchCommunicationSystem/Proof-of-Concept-Data-to-Plain-Language-Clip-Board/README.md

 The concept is simple.
 The implementation is straightforward.
 The value compounds across every user, every workflow, every day.

-To use this go to: [Data to Plain Language Clipboard](https://openresearchcommunicationsystem.github.io/Proof-of-Concept-Data-to-Plain-Language-Clip-Board/)

 ### About ORCS